aponica/assert-properties-php/README.md

 ### Example 3: Assert Two Properties ("or") with Options

-Assert the object passed in as the first argument includes any two of the property names specified by the second argument, using a custom label in the error message.
+Assert the hash passed in as the first argument includes any two of the property names specified by the second argument, using a custom label in the error message.
 This example will throw an exception with the message "`foo: too many properties`":